morgen-peschke/trans-factsheet/README.md

     * "They" is grammatically similar to "You," which "was a plural pronoun that had become singular as well."
 * [Lupercallegit - 20](https://www.lupercallegit.org/post/a-style-guide-for-gender-inclusivity-in-the-latin-language)
     * Latin scholars pieced together a guide for gender inclusivity in the Latin language
-    * Shows that scholars of different languages accept gender neutral and non-gendered language
+    * Shows that scholars of different languages accept gender-neutral and non-gendered language

 ---